A theoretical basis for MEV: Introduction

 \section{Introduction}

-Public blockchains are decentralized protocols to create and distribute crypto-assets, possibly through programmable rules dubbed ``smart'' contracts.
-Blockchain protocols are executed by a peer-to-peer network of nodes, which collect transactions sent by users in a \emph{mempool}, sort them into blocks, and sequentially process blocks to update the contracts state and the wallets of crypto-assets owned by users.
-Most blockchain protocols delegate the construction of blocks to \emph{consensus nodes} that can freely pick users' transactions from the mempool, possibly add their own, and propose blocks containing these transactions in a chosen order.
-This arbitrariness in the construction of blocks may turn consensus nodes into attackers, which exploit their transaction-ordering powers to maximize their gain to the detriment of users'.
-In the crypto jargon these attacks are suggestively referred to as ``extracting'' value from the mempool, and the gain that attackers can get is called \emph{Maximal Extractable Value}, or MEV. \footnote{In the original terminology introduced by~\cite{Daian20flash} the ``M'' of MEV stands for ``miner'', but most sources now interpret it as ``maximal'' for coherence with the switch from proof-of-work to proof-of-stake consensus in Ethereum, and the consequent renaming of miners into validators.}
+Most blockchain protocols delegate the construction of blocks to consensus nodes that can freely pick users' transactions from the \emph{mempool}, possibly add their own, and propose blocks containing these transactions in a chosen order.
+This arbitrariness in block construction can turn consensus nodes into adversaries, which exploit their transaction-ordering powers to maximize their gain at the expense of users.
+In the crypto jargon these attacks are referred to as ``extracting'' value, and the adversaries' gain is called \emph{Maximal Extractable Value}, or MEV.

-This issue is not purely theoretical: indeed, mainstream DeFi protocols like Automated Market Makers are common targets of MEV attacks, which overall have led to attacks worth more than 680 million dollars so far~\cite{mevexplore}.
+This issue is not purely theoretical: indeed, mainstream DeFi protocols like Automated Market Makers and Lending Pools are common targets of MEV attacks, which overall have led to attacks worth more than 1.2 billion dollars so far~\cite{mevexplore}.
 Notably, the profits derived from MEV attacks largely exceed those given by block rewards and transaction fees~\cite{Daian20flash}.

-MEV attacks are so profitable that currently most of Ethereum network hashing power is controlled by Flashbots~\cite{flashbots}, a centralized private relay network which outsources the identification of MEV opportunities to anyone, and uses its large network of miners to include the MEV attack transactions in blocks.
+MEV attacks are so profitable that currently most Ethereum blocks proposals are due to centralized private relay networks that outsource the identification of MEV opportunities to anyone, and use their large networks of validators to include the MEV-extracting transactions in blocks~\cite{Wahrstatter23arxiv,Oz24aft}.
 While this systematic MEV extraction has some benefits (\eg, it has decreased transaction fees for users at the expense of MEV seekers~\cite{Weintraub22flashbot}), it is detrimental to blockchain decentralization, transparency, and network congestion~\cite{Qin21quantifying}.